jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

 (2) The first column of the table lists the provisions specifying time limits from which certain time periods must be excluded.
 (3) The second column lists the provisions describing time periods that must be excluded from the corresponding time limits.The following table is small in size and has 2 columns.
 Column 1 is headed Provisions specifying time limits.
 Column 2 is headed Provisions describing time periods to be excluded.Provisions specifying time limitsProvisions describing time periods to be excludedSection 95 (which relates to the time limit for notification)Section 88C(2), (4), or (6)Section 88E(2) or (4)Section 88F(2)Section 88GSection 88HSection 87F(3) (which relates to the time limit for a consent authority report on an application to be directly referred to the Environment Court)Section 88C(4) or (6)Section 88E(2), (6), or (8)Section 88F(2)Section 101(2) (which relates to the time limit for commencement of a hearing of a non-notified application)Section 88C(2), (4), or (6)Section 88E(2) or (4)Section 88F(2)Section 88GSection 103A (which relates to the time limit for completion of a hearing of a notified application)Section 88C(4) or (6)Section 88D(2), (4), or (6)Section 88E(2), (6), or (8)Section 88F(2)Section 115(3) (which relates to the time limit for notification of the decision on a non-notified application for which no hearing is held)Section 88C(2), (4), or (6)Section 88E(2) or (4)Section 88F(2)Section 88GSection 115(4) (which relates to the time limit for notification of the decision on a notified application for which no hearing is held)Section 88C(4) or (6)Section 88D(2), (4), or (6)Section 88E(2), (6), or (8)Section 88F(2)
 (4) See also section 103(4) and (5) of the Urban Development Act 2020.

+### 88BA Certain consents must be processed and decided no later than 1 year after lodgement
+(1) The time period within which a consent authority must process and decide an application for a resource consent for a specified energy activity or wood processing activity (the time period) is 1 year after the date the application is lodged.
+(2) An extension of the time period for a further period not exceeding 1 year— (a) must be granted by the consent authority if—
+    (i) the extension is requested by the applicant; or (ii) the application is for the establishment of a hydro-electricity activity or geothermal activity and the extension is requested under subsection (4); and
+  (b) may be granted by the consent authority no more than once in relation to any other activity if the extension is requested under subsection (4).
+(3) When deciding a request for an extension to which subsection (2)﻿(b) applies, the consent authority must— (a) consider all requests of that kind received before the expiry of the time period; and (b) if the time period has been extended under subsection (2)﻿(a), consider all requests for extension from the applicant received before the expiry of the extended time period.
+(4) The following groups may request an extension of the time period for the purpose of recognising or providing for a Treaty settlement or other arrangement:
+  (a) iwi authorities:
+  (b) post-settlement governance entities:
+  (c) ngā hapū o Ngāti Porou as defined in section 10 of the Ngā Rohe Moana o Ngā Hāpu o Ngāti Porou Act 2019:
+  (d) iwi or hapū who are party to a Mana Whakahono a Rohe or joint management agreement that applies in the region:
+  (e) customary marine title groups (within the meaning of the Marine and Coastal Area (Takutai Moana) Act 2011):
+  (f) protected customary rights groups (within the meaning of the Marine and Coastal Area (Takutai Moana) Act 2011):
+  (g) applicant groups (within the meaning of the Marine and Coastal Area (Takutai Moana) Act 2011).
+(5) A request for extension must be made to the consent authority before the expiry of the time period or extended time period and may be made more than once.
+(6) If the time period is extended, the total time within which a consenting authority must process and decide an application under this section must not exceed 2 years after the date the application is lodged.
+(7) The processing and deciding of an application must be paused by the consent authority at the applicant’s request.
+(8) The time during which processing and deciding of an application is paused under subsection (7) does not count towards the time period or extended time period.
+(9) This section applies despite sections 88B, 88C, and 88E to 88I.

 ### 88C Excluded time periods relating to provision of further information
 Request for further information